Teradata/nodejs-driver/README.md

 `{fn teradata_nativesql}`

+This escape clause is automatically prepended to the SQL request when the connection `.nativeSQL` method is called.

 #### Connection Functions

 The following table lists connection function escape clauses that are intended for use with the native SQL escape clause `{fn teradata_nativesql}`.